flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 hierarchy.  *Control points* define the sequential skeleton of the control flow and can include unbounded iteration (e.g., to repeat a sequence of steps until convergence).
 Each control point is associated with a collection of *actions*.
-Actions form a directed acyclic graph (DAG) and thereby support concurrent execution but no iteration of tasks within the DAG.
-Actions spawn *tasks*, which manipulate distributed data.
+Actions are functions organized as a directed acyclic graph (DAG).
+They thereby support concurrent execution but no iteration of nodes within the DAG.
+They also cannot directly access distributed data.
+Actions spawn *tasks*, which run concurrently and manipulate distributed data.

 The bulk of this section is presented in top-down fashion.
 That is, function invocations are presented in advance of the functions themselves.
-With the exception of the code appearing in `Control points`_, all of the control-flow code list in this section appears in an anonymous namespace, again, to indicate that it is meaningful only locally and not needed by the rest of the application.
+With the exception of the code appearing in the `Control points`_ section, all of the control-flow code listed below appears in an anonymous namespace, again, to indicate that it is meaningful only locally and not needed by the rest of the application.